6. Continuous probability distributions#

 plt.show()

-Figure 6.14 A histogram of the lotto dataset.#
+Figure 6.13 A histogram of the lotto dataset.

 Does playing lotteries and engaging in gambling make rational sense at all, from the perspective of an individual player?
 Well, we see that 16 is the most frequently occurring outcome in Lotto, maybe there’s some magic in it?
-Also, some people sometimes became millionaires, right?
+Also, some people sometimes became millionaires, don’t they?

 Note

-In data modelling (e.g., Bayesian statistics), sometimes a uniform distribution is chosen as a placeholder for “we know nothing about a phenomenon, so let us just assume that every event is equally likely”.
-Nonetheless, it is quite fascinating that the real world tends to be structured after all.
-Emerging patterns are plentiful, most often they are far from being uniformly distributed.
+In data modelling (e.g., Bayesian statistics), sometimes a uniform distribution is chosen as a placeholder for “we know nothing about a phenomenon, so let’s just assume that every event is equally likely”.
+Nonetheless, it is fascinating that in the end, the real world tends to be structured.
+Patterns that emerge are plentiful, and most often they are far from being uniformly distributed.
 Even more strikingly, they are subject to quantitative analysis.

-Some datasets may fail to fit through simple models such as the ones described above.
-It may sometimes be due to their non-random behaviour: statistics gives just one means to create data idealisations, we also have partial differential equations, approximation theory, graphs and complex networks, agent-based modelling, and so forth, which might be worth giving a study (and then try).
+Certain datasets may fail to fit through simple probabilistic models.
+It may sometimes be due to their non-random behaviour: statistics gives one of many means to create data idealisations, but in data science we can also employ partial differential equations, graphs and complex networks, agent-based modelling, cellular automata, amongst many others.
+They all might be worth giving a study (and then try).

-The dataset representing the December 2021 hourly averages pedestrian counts near the Southern Cross Station in Melbourne is a representative instance of such a scenario; compare Figure 4.5.
+It may also happen that what we observe is, in fact, a mixture of simpler processes.
+The dataset representing the December 2021 hourly averages pedestrian counts near the Southern Cross Station in Melbourne is a likely instance of such a scenario; compare Figure 4.5.

 peds = np.genfromtxt("https://raw.githubusercontent.com/gagolews/" +